inbravo/aws-feature-set/README.md

 ### S3 Buckets
 - S3 Namespace is global.
 Region independent
 - A bucket name in any region should only contain lower case characters.
 It has to be DNS Compliant
-- Object versioning - Different versions of the same object in a bucket.
+- Object versioning : different versions of the same object in a bucket
 - Only Static website can be hosted.
 Auto scaling, Load Balancing etc. all managed automatically
 - You can tag buckets (or any AWS resoruce) to track costs.
 Tags consist of keys and (optional) value pairs
 - Lifecycle management of objects can be set. e.g. move to Glacier after 30 days